 20. Be a good coach to the employees:

 The employer shall always be a good coach to the employees.
 He shall always present such a picture in front of the employees where they can trust him and able to speak up their minds to him.
 This way the employee will listen to what the employer has to say and will follow it.

 21. The employer shall build up stories:

-In today’s competitive world where the workplace is all about numbers the employer shall try to build up stories which are easier for the employee to remember.
+In today’s competitive world where the workplace is all about numbers, the employer shall try to build up stories that are easier for the employee to remember.
 Stories can create a picture in the mind of the employee and they tend to remember more things for a longer period.